Greece–Russia relations: 2022 diplomatic crisis and reactions

 Almost all parties in the Greek parliament have denounced the invasion.
-Greek people however, unlike politicians, continue to have favorable views on Russia; they sympathize with and even support the Russian side.

 Mitsotakis' decision to send military equipment to Ukraine has been challenged; only New Democracy and KINAL were in favor.
 On the other hand, the majority of Greek people did not approve of sending the weapons; according to a recent poll, 63% of Greeks believe that the action puts relations with Russia at risk, while only 33% agree on providing Ukraine with military equipment.
-Almost 1 in 2 (nearly 50%) of Greeks are of the view that all involved conflicting sides (i.e. the EU, US, Ukraine & Russia) share mutually a responsibility for the situation to some extent.
+In March 2022 60% of Greeks considered Russia's invasion unacceptable, and in May 2022 the majority supported sanctions against Russia.

 The diplomatic crisis between the two countries continues as the invasion is in progress.
 On March 6, Russian Foreign Ministry spokeswoman Maria Zakharova accused Greece of anti-Russian propaganda, which goes against the countries' historical ties.
 The Greek Ministry of Foreign Affairs described Zakharova's statements as "unacceptable", insinuating that Greece has not opposed Russia in any way as of then.
+Greece joined other countries in spring 2022 in declaring a number of Russian diplomats persona non grata.

+Through 2022 and 2023 military equipment was provided to Ukraine, with the Greek Government confirming support for Ukraine and a need to punish Russia for war crimes.
+In August 2023 Greece offered to train Ukrainian pilots on F-16 fighters.